erasmolpa/resume/README.md

 ---

-## Staff Platform Engineer

-I design and scale internal platforms that turn infrastructure complexity into reliable, self-service systems for engineering teams.

----

 ## Profile

-Staff-level engineer with 20+ years of experience building distributed systems, internal platforms, and cloud-native infrastructure.
+Engineer with 20+ years of experience building distributed systems, internal platforms, and cloud-native infrastructure.

 I specialize in evolving organizations from fragmented DevOps practices into platform-driven ecosystems that improve developer experience, reduce operational overhead, and enable scalable, reliable delivery.